rohit-shinde-03/case-studies/mayo-clinic-2025/README.md

 ---

-This Task Tracker application demonstrates modern web development practices with a focus on clean architecture, intuitive user experience, and maintainable code structure.
+This Task Trackr application demonstrates modern web development practices with a focus on clean architecture, intuitive user experience, and maintainable code structure.